Siliguri Corridor: Security

-India has a number of forces stationed on the borders, the Army and Indo-Tibetan Border Police man the border with China; Sashastra Seema Bal are deployed along the border with Nepal and Bhutan and Border Security Force for Bangladesh.
+India has several forces stationed on the borders, the Indian Army and Indo-Tibetan Border Police man the border with China; Sashastra Seema Bal is deployed along the border with Nepal and Bhutan and the Border Security Force for Bangladesh.
 The strip is also patrolled by the Indian Army, the Assam Rifles, and state police forces including the West Bengal Police.
 The security threat posed by the corridor decreased following the creation of Bangladesh in 1971.
 Internal threats to the corridor are numerous.
-Militant groups known to have used the corridor include United Liberation Front of Asom (ULFA) and National Socialist Council of Nagaland (NSCN).
+Militant groups known to have used the corridor include the United Liberation Front of Assam (ULFA) and the National Socialist Council of Nagaland (NSCN).

 The threat of a Chinese advance is still considered by Indian planners.
 A Chinese military advance of less than 130 km would cut off Bhutan, part of West Bengal and all of North-East India, an area containing almost 50 million people.
 This situation arose during the war between India and China in 1962.
 The security threat to this corridor was heightened during the 2017 Doklam incident.
 The probability of China cutting off seven states in northeast India has been questioned.
+The Indian Army has said that the Siliguri Corridor is the Army's strongest defensive line.
+The Army's Trishakti Corps (XXXIII Corps) has a strategic role in the region's security.
+The Siliguri Corridor's security also includes air defense systems, a BrahMos missile regiment and a squadron of the Indian Air Force's Rafale fighter aircraft based at Hasimara Air Force Station.